 SEC.
-108. Notwithstanding any other provision of law, in addition to amounts otherwise made available in the Department of Defense Appropriations Act, 2005 (Public Law 108-287), an addi-Defense Appropriations Act, 2005 (Public Law 108-287), an addi-tional \$2,000,000 is hereby appropriated and shall be made avail-able under the heading "Shipbuilding and Conversion, Navy", only for the Secretary of the Navy for the purpose of acquiring a vessel with the Coast Guard registration number 225115: Provided, That the Secretary of the Navy shall provide for the transportation of the vessel from its present location: Provided further, That the Secretary of the Navy may lend, give, or otherwise dispose of the vessel at his election pursuant to 10 U.S.C.
-2572, 7545, or 7306 or using such procedures as the Secretary doems appropriate 7306, or using such procedures as the Secretary deems appropriate, and to such recipient as the Secretary deems appropriate, without regard to these provisions.
+108. Notwithstanding any other provision of law, in addition to amounts otherwise made available in the Department of Defense Appropriations Act, 2005 (Public Law 108-287), an additional \$2,000,000 is hereby appropriated and shall be made avail-able under the heading "Shipbuilding and Conversion, Navy", only for the Secretary of the Navy for the purpose of acquiring a vessel with the Coast Guard registration number 225115: Provided, That the Secretary of the Navy shall provide for the transportation of the vessel from its present location: Provided further, That the Secretary of the Navy may lend give or otherwise dispose of Secretary of the Navy may lend, give, or otherwise dispose of the vessel at his election pursuant to 10 U.S.C.
+2572, 7545, or 7306, or using such procedures as the Secretary deems appropriate, and to such recipient as the Secretary deems appropriate, without regard to these provisions.